coding-zorro/book-summaries/learning-how-to-learn.md

     - Imagine you are the information that you are trying to remember
     - Teach someone else or a rubber duck
     - Associate numbers with well known shapes or characters
+- Brain links get stronger by practice and not just by understanding.
+Multiple brain links can be connected with each other as well.
+- *Cognitive load*: The mental effort to keep things in the working memory.
+When you are learning, your working memory can only hold so much.
+So its important to *focus* completely during learning.
+- The starting steps to learning can be hardest and becomes enjoyable only after gaining mastery(or creating the brain links).
+So start learning, be patient and keep working on it.
+- Hang out with people with interests you want to imbibe, that will help you have many more ideas.
+- Hippocampus is the part of the brain important for remembering facts and events and produces neurons to remember things.
+Exercise produces BDNF which keeps these neurons strong and healthy.
+Exercises is the food for your brain and helps in generating new ideas.